Agathis kinabaluensis

-Agathis kinabaluensis is a tree of Borneo in the conifer family Araucariaceae.
-The specific epithet kinabaluensis is from the Latin, referring to the species being native to Mount Kinabalu in Sabah.
+Agathis kinabaluensis is a species of coniferous tree in the family Araucariaceae, endemic to Borneo.
+The specific epithet kinabaluensis refers to the species being native to Mount Kinabalu in Sabah.

 Description

 Agathis kinabaluensis grows as a tree up to 36 m tall.
 Its bark is dark brown.
 The male cones are cylindrical in shape, the female ones ovoid.

 Distribution and habitat

 Agathis kinabaluensis is endemic to Borneo where it is confined to Mount Kinabalu in Sabah and Mount Murud in Sarawak, both protected areas.
 Its habitat is upper montane forests from 1500 m to 2400 m elevation.